Terroir: My Spiritual Journey (Part 2)

 Whichever path I pursue—perhaps it will be logical to pursue them both, the microcosm and macrocosm—it’s clear that the skill I must most assiduously cultivate is that of careful observation, admixed with intuition.
 My job will be to thoughtfully design arrays of potential interest and then look deeply at them for the appearance of startling new patterns.

 Complexity, harmony, synchrony.
 How to begin?
 It could certainly be argued that the qualities I’m seeking in this vineyard plantation are not too dissimilar from the ones I’m seeking to discover within myself.
 As a winemaker, I’ve worked for most of my career with the notion that it was I who was directing or at least attempting to guide the “winemaking” process.
 But there have been other signifiers.
 Just a few years ago we mounted a couple of vertical Cigare Volant tastings, sampling wines from every extant vintage (albeit in large format, so the maturation process was greatly slowed).
 What was most surprising was that the two most interesting wines of the tasting were the ’84 and ’85 Cigares.
 It could be argued that they were great simply because they were old and bottled in large format, but I’m wondering if there isn’t perhaps a deeper lesson here.
 When I began producing Cigare, I (along with everyone else in North America) knew very little about RhÃ´ne grapes.
 In retrospect, it is nothing short of miraculous that the first vintages of Cigare came out well at all.
 I’m not arguing that I was divinely guided to work with RhÃ´ne grapes the way that Republican presidential candidates are guided to run for office, but rather that I had at the time something closer to a “beginner’s mind;” I was far more open to the suggestions of my own intuition.
-I was somehow more connected to something.8
+I was somehow more connected to something. ((But how does one know if one’s connected to a higher intelligence or simply to one’s own propensity for grandiose thinking?))

 It’s now very clear to me that despite whatever skill I might possess as a winemaker, my wit is in fact remarkably limited, and I’ve lately wondered if there might well be other ways of enhancing my own intuition without careering off in the direction of wholesale self-delusion.
 I’ve always been intrigued by accounts of those who have managed to somehow communicate with—what shall we call it?—a wider, broader world beyond our ken.
 At the same time, being a bit of a skeptic by nature, I’ve always imagined that participation in this psychic realm was something that would be forever beyond my grasp.
 But in holding this attitude, I have come to understand, I may well have created a major artificial barrier to my own personal development as a winemaker and as a human being, and I’m now reasonably certain that to make a wine of great complexity, I must find a way to let go of my own need to direct matters entirely, and somehow call on Nature’s infinite intelligence to assist me.